 Nursing Jobs in Australia

-To be able to work as a nurse in Australia, you may choose to complete any of the degree levels- Bachelors, Masters or postgraduate after which you will be able to start your registration to become a registered nurse in Australia.
+To be able to work as a nurse in Australia, you may choose to complete any of the degree levels- Bachelor, Master or postgraduate after which you will be able to start your registration to become a registered nurse in Australia.

-The registration is applied at the Australian Health Practitioner Regulation Agency (AHPRA), including the Nursing and Midwifery Board of Australia (NMBA) where you have to adhere to the certification requirements.
+The registration is applied at the Australian Health Practitioner Regulation Agency (AHPRA), including the Nursing and Midwifery Board of Australia (NMBA), where you must adhere to the certification requirements.

 As mentioned above, to work as a nurse in Australia, you must register with the NMBA, meet the registration standards and complete a skills assessment test.